dotlang/language/README.md

 N - immutability for functions.
 Like C++ `const` we define a function as const which means it cannot change state of the object.
 These functions can only call other `const` functions.
 Go and Java and C# don't have this.
 Also we can have this by declaring fields of the class as final.

+N - Channels like golang.
+These can be easily implemented using templates and std lib.